bw-math/bw-math/source/references/python/02_BASIC.rst

-    print("this is the first element of a list: ", example_list[0]) print("this is the second element of a list: ", example_list[1]) print("this is the last element of a list: ", example_list[2])
+    print("this is the first element of a list: ", example_list[0]) print("this is the second element of a list: ", example_list[1]) print("this is the last element of a list: ", example_list[2]) print("this is also the last element of a list: ", example_list[-1])

+Output:

+    this is a whole list: ['Led Zeppelin', 'Pink Floyd', 'The Beatles'] this is the first element of a list: Led Zeppelin this is the second element of a list: Pink Floyd this is the last element of a list: The Beatles this is also the element of a list: The Beatles

 The variables in a list need not be the same type,